 We see many small business contractors who rely on just a handful of contracts spread out among even fewer customers (many times just a single customer).
 The lack of customer diversity presents a real risk to small business, and at the same time many small business contractors don’t have access to market intelligence tools that can identify pathways to new customers.

 Underlying business challenges like process and business development, cost exists as a real roadblock for small business, preventing the adoption of more robust tools that can help solve those problems.
 We found that many small businesses rely on spreadsheets to manage their pipeline.
 This is a problem because spreadsheets lack the process (workflow, notifications and alerts, status, ownership, etc.) that push opportunities from identification to win.

 We also found that cost is the leading factor in limited market intelligence for small business.
 This means that instead of pursuing opportunities with good fit and alignment to strategy, small businesses often just chase the latest RFP.
 With finite resources, this misalignment can waste B&P dollars on a pursuit destined for loss.
 It’s also important for small businesses to set aside funds to engage consultants when the time comes to pursue an opportunity, perhaps for competitive intelligence or price to win strategy.

 Small business should strive for a robust and integrated process.
 This means market intelligence, opportunity identification, and pipeline management all within a single tool.
 Traditionally, software solutions that check all these boxes are prohibitively expensive for small business.
-At Federal Compass, we believe that shouldn’t be the case, which is why our pricing starts at just $25/user per month.
+At Federal Compass, we believe that shouldn’t be the case, which is why we have solutions for any sized organization.